-A big part of art class should be art appreciation, Learning about the great artists and their works is a great beginning to an art education.
+Learning about great artists and their works is a great beginning to art education.
 If we could go to art galleries every week we would, but sadly, that’s not a feasible part of our homeschool (although we do go whenever we get the chance!).
 Instead, we look at famous artwork in art books and online.
-And we also use art cards to learn paintings, schools, and play games to help become familiar with the great art.
-We have lots of free art cards on our art page, like these printable Renaissance Art Cards.
+We also use art cards to learn paintings,

 Art appreciation is more than just looking at art.
 To appreciate art, you need to understand what you are looking at, but the first step is to become familiar with art and artists.
 Here are some activities you can do with art cards with your kids of any age.